brodocode/Step-i-Internship-Program/README.md

 # Step-i-Internship-Program
 Start developing in-demand skills and learn to drive better business decisions by leveraging the power of data.

-This repository contains Task 2 problem statemnet submission:
+This repository contains Task 2 problem statement submissions:

 Problem Statement 1: MS Excel
 we were provided with a dataset in MS Excel.
 We were supposed to analyze the data and create pivot tables and dashboards.